 You know that San Francisco is famous for its hills, right?
 That is why these two adjoining neighborhoods are another must-see for your driving tour.

-You don’t want to miss out on seeing the Grace Cathedral on Nob Hill, with its famous golden doors, beautiful stained glass windows, and gorgeous icons.
+You don’t want to miss out on seeing the Grace Cathedral on Nob Hill.
+With its famous golden doors, beautiful stained glass windows, and gorgeous icons, you’ll be amazed.

 If you are confident in your driving skills, you can even try navigating your way down Lombard Street, which is one of the windiest streets in the world.

 Alamo Square is the home of the Painted Ladies: the beautiful Victorian-era homes of the 1870s.